finos/legend/docs/getting-started/installation-guide.md

 ## Setup Maven

-This instllation option is for software developers who want to build and run Legend from source.
+This installation option is for software developers who want to build and run Legend from source.
 Instructions can be found [here](https://github.com/finos/legend/tree/master/installers/maven).

 ## Docker Compose